luyadev/luya/docs/guide/luya-mail.md

 ]
 ```

-> Often there are different configuration needed wich are depending on your hosting provider.
-Please have a closer look to  {{luya\components\Mail}} to understand how and what can be configured to match the requirenments of your email hoster.
+> Often there are different configuration needed which are depending on your hosting provider.
+Please have a closer look to {{luya\components\Mail}} to understand how and what can be configured to match the requirements of your email hosting provider.

 In order to test your configurations you can run the console command `health/mailer`.
 The command will try to connect to your mail server trough your provided credentials.
-By default the mailer component requires an SMTP Server and is not using PHPs mail function.
+By default the mailer component requires a SMTP Server and is not using PHPs mail function.

 ```sh
 ./vendor/bin/luya health/mailer
 ```

-## Compose new E-Mail
+## Compose new email

 To quickly send an email in one line you can use the object chain mode like the example below: